 Simply pick one or a few SEO tools and let them work for you.

-I have mentioned here a few free as well as premium SEO research tools which will help you to find low competition keywords with high traffic.
+I have mentioned here a few free as well as premium SEO research tools that will help you to find low-competition keywords with high traffic.

 Best SEO Keyword Research Tools

 Whether you want to rank your blog or e-commerce website, you’ll need the right SEO tools to find profitable keywords, and perform proper on-page/off-page optimization to drive a recurring traffic stream.